AEW Dynamite preview: The lineup for Wednesday's show (Houston reports needed) - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for tonight’s edition of AEW Dynamite television show.
+The following matches and events are advertised for Wedneday’s edition of AEW Dynamite television show.

 -Chris Jericho vs. MJF in the fifth and final labour of Jericho.